 Clarity Amongst Stakeholders and Involved Parties

-Digital BIM models allow for better coordination, analysis, data management and visualization between all relevant parties.
-This allows teams to share information, coordinate, plan, and update for complete inside and coordination.
+Digital building information models allow for better coordination, analysis, data management, and visualization between all relevant parties.
+This will enable teams to share information, coordinate, plan, and update for complete inside and coordination.

 Increased Ability to Renovate and Retrofit Projects

-By offering improved collaboration and increased access to relevant information, a BIM can allow experienced team members to work with builders, thereby providing better control and improved design execution.
+By offering improved collaboration with internal teams and external contractors and increased access to relevant information, building information models can allow experienced team members to work with builders, thereby providing better control and improved design execution.

 Additionally, visualizations allow for better aesthetics and optimal construction decisions.
-This can ultimately both improve initial construction and allow for better renovations and retrofit projects.
+This can improve initial construction and allow for better renovations and retrofit projects.

 Reduced Cost and Mitigated Risk